 - An investigator who shares equal responsibility for the direction of a research program with another.

 - Direct costs charged to sponsored agreements must be allowable, allocable, and reasonable.
-These costs can be identified as belonging specifically to a particular sponsored project, an instructional activity, or any other institutional activities, or can be directly assigned to such activities relatively easily with a high degree of accuracy.
-Direct costs do not include overhead/indirect costs.
+These costs can be identified as belonging specifically to a particular sponsored project, an instructional activity, or any other sponsored activity, or can be directly assigned to such activities relatively easily with a high degree of accuracy.
+Direct costs do not include overhead/indirect costs (F&A).

 - The University’s financial calendar year runs from July 1 until June 30.